Sanctions

 • Educational Activities

-Suspension of attendance or restrictions to co-curricular events or programs; change of residence hall assignment; and/or no contact restrictions with specific individuals for a defined period of time.
-The action may also restrict access or visitation privileges to campus facilities.
+Restricted attendance, access, or participation with specific co-curricular events, programs, or student organizations/groups; change of residence hall assignment; no-contact restrictions with specific individuals for a defined period of time; and/or restricted access or visitation privileges to specific campus facilities.

 • Restitution